schalkneethling/150days-of-html/content/book/day029/_index.md

-# Day 29 - Concluding text-level semantics

-Welcome to day 29!
+---
+title: Chapter 29 | span, br, wbr, and u
+keywords: html, html standard, how-to, learn html
+description: In this chapter we conclude our look at text-level semantics.
+The elements we wil cover are, span, br, wbr, and u.
+menu:
+  book:
+    weight: 29
+---

+# Chapter 29 | `span`, `br`, `wbr`, and `u`

-Today we conclude our look at text-level semantics.
-The elements we cover today are, `span`, `br`, `wbr`, and `u`.
+In this chapter we conclude our look at text-level semantics.
+The elements we wil cover are, `span`, `br`, `wbr`, and `u`.

 ## `span`